dnguyen92/dnguyen92/README.md

 - 👋 Hi everyone,

 My name is Dylan Nguyen; I am a student at George Mason University in the Department of Computational and Data Sciences/Department of Systems Engineering and Operations Research.
-I am passionate about data science methodologies and simulation-based optimization.
+I am passionate about new data science methodologies and simulation-based optimization.
 The majority of the projects are private.
 Projects are available upon request.

 <!---